What Information Is Contained In An Exercise Evaluation Plan? (The Complete Guide Experts Swear By)

 Goals and Objectives

 Every solid evaluation plan starts with clarity about what the training was supposed to accomplish in the first place.
-This means documenting the learning objectives — the specific skills, knowledge, or behaviors participants were supposed to gain Most people skip this — try not to..
+This means documenting the learning objectives — the specific skills, knowledge, or behaviors participants were supposed to gain.

 But it goes further than that.
 You also need to capture the business outcomes the organization expected.
 Did the company expect reduced errors?
-But faster onboarding?
-Higher customer satisfaction scores?
-These broader goals give context to the more granular learning objectives and help you connect training impact to organizational success.
+Faster onboarding?
+Which means higher customer satisfaction scores?
+These broader goals give context to the more granular learning objectives and help you connect training impact to organizational success And that's really what it comes down to..

 Evaluation Questions

 What do you actually want to know?
-On the flip side, this section spells out the specific questions your evaluation will answer.
+Even so, this section spells out the specific questions your evaluation will answer.
 Good evaluation questions are focused and actionable.

 For example: